 If you just want a good general overview map for the whole southern Wind River region, check out this Wind River Range South by Beartooth Publishing.

 Below is a detailed map of the Cirque of the Towers region.
 The red line that forms a C-shape is the rock ridge that forms the main cirque.
 As you can see, Cirque Lake, Lonesome Lake, and Hidden Lake sit on the eastern side of the Cirque.
 This indicates a sort of meadowy plateau region that makes up the heart of the Cirque of the Towers.

 Cirque of the Towers Hiking Route

 Stops along the way: Big Sandy Lake, Jackass Pass, Lonesome Lake

-When we arrived in Pinedale with the intention to hike the Cirque of the Towers, we were pretty confused.
-Based on our research, we thought that the standard route was a looping route that included Lonesome Lake as a part of a bigger circle (which i’d later find out is the Fremont Loop).
+When we arrived in Pinedale to hike the Cirque of the Towers, we were pretty confused.
+Based on our research, we thought that the standard route was a looping route that included Lonesome Lake as a part of a bigger circle (which I’d later find out is the Fremont Loop).

 Related blog – Ultimate Wyoming Road Trip Itinerary

 Different Ways To Hike Cirque of the Towers: Route Variations

 The Cirque if the Towers itself is quite honestly a novice introduction to hiking the Wind River Range.
 For many, The Winds are a playground of exploration and if you’re willing to spend a few nights in the backcountry, endless trails extend further beyond the Cirque.